Rookabu/Project-GTHelper/README.md

 ![alt text](image-1.png)

-Now, click on a next word to add more to the first partner or just click in the field of partner 2 to add the next words to it by again clicking on it.
+Now, click on a next word to add more to the first partner or just click in the field of partner 2 to add the next words to it by again clicking on a word.
 U can also use left control key to switch between partners.

 After you added words to both partners, choose your type of interaction by clicking on it.
 This can be Proteine-Proteine, Proteine-Gene or your own.